 My husband, Steve, and I have been together for 13 years.
 Well, kind of.
 You see, we've had a very rocky marriage.
 We used to call ourselves "on again, off again."
 My husband had a full-time hobby that used to keep him very busy: it was called alcohol.
 I was far from perfect myself, and it wasn't easy to compete with the bottle, so we knew how to fight better than anything else.

-Then, one day I found Jesus and gave my heart to the Lord!
+Then, one day I discovered Jesus and gave my heart to him!
 This didn't end the troubles, though.
 In fact, my husband had a lot of fun at my expense.
 He would call my friends and me a bunch of crazy holy rollin' Bible thumpers.
 I never disagreed with him and after a while he didn't find it to be very funny anymore.
 He started to feel as though he was losing me to another man.
 He was.
 The man was Jesus.

 Finally, Steve gave me an ultimatum.
 I had to choose between him or my God.
 I chose God.
 My husband left home.
 We were separated for about seven months this time, and we both felt it was for good.
 Each of us started seeing lawyers.